zhicheng233/chroma-block-fabric/README.md

 ## <font color='red'>⚠️WARNING⚠️</font>

-Chroma Block Fabric is not compatible with iris!
-Please use the solution of OptiFabric + OptiFine!

-Chroma Block Fabric is not compatible with iris!
-Please use the solution of OptiFabric + OptiFine!

-Chroma Block Fabric is not compatible with iris!
-Please use the solution of OptiFabric + OptiFine!
+~~Chroma Block Fabric is not compatible with iris!
+Please use the solution of OptiFabric + OptiFine!~~ Starting from version 1.1.0, if you are using Iris, please install Continuity and Indium.

 ~~After installing OptiFine, the shaders will display correctly.
 If you want to use Chroma Block without enabling shaders, please uninstall OptiFine!~~
 Since version 1.1.0, it is recommended to use OptiFine, even without shaders enabled.
 This can temporarily resolve the issue of Chroma Blocks being affected by ambient occlusion.